beamer-bridge/beamer/docs/source/faq.rst

 * How can I track my transfer?

   While initiating a transfer, you will see the progress on our dApp.
-You can also click ""See transfer on the Explorer"" to check the status of your transfer.
+You can also click "See transfer on the Explorer" to check the status of your transfer.

   Alternatively, you can check your outgoing transfers on the respective rollup explorers.